-Teaching Bdote: Tools for Educators Teaching American Indian Content
+Tools for Teaching

-This workshop, offered in collaboration with Saint Paul Public Schools, is perfect for educators who have attended, or are planning to attend, Learning From Place: Bdote.
-This is an especially helpful workshop if you are looking for unique classroom content to align with Minnesota State Social Studies Standards.
+Teaching Bdote: Tools for Teaching American Indian Content is designed for educators who have attended, or are planning to attend, Learning from Place: Bdote.
+This workshop is especially useful for developing unique classroom content to align with Minnesota State Social Studies Standards.

 Ramona Kitto Stately